Am0rphous/Bash/README.md

 - [pSpy](https://github.com/DominicBreuker/pspy) - Monitor linux processes without root permissions
 - [Shellntel's scripts](https://github.com/Shellntel/scripts) - A collection of scripts from the security professionals at www.shellntel.com.

+Usefull
+- [Lenny Face](https://www.lennyfacecopypaste.com/) - Useful symbols and icons you can use in your scripts.

 ## Writing effective bash scripts
 - A script should be run without errors